 You should only use weights in training that allow you to maintain efficient technique.
 When your knees cave while squatting, it’s usually because the barbell load is too heavy for your external hip rotator muscles to handle.
 As such, reduce the weight to maintain proper knee tracking.

-Just because you can lift a weight, doesn’t mean that you should.
+Just because you can lift a weight doesn’t mean you should.
 You should not lift a weight in training at all costs.
-In other words, if you can lift a weight, but you do so with poor form and technique, the rewards are not greater than the risk.
+In other words, if you can lift a weight but you do so with poor form and technique, the rewards are not greater than the risk.

-As I said, if you are a competitive strength athlete, you might experience some technical breakdown in a competition setting.
+As I said, if you are a competitive strength athlete, you might experience some technical breakdowns in a competition setting.
 But in training, the goal should be textbook perfect technique.

-Knee valgus can be solved by working through a variety of knee stabilization, hip strengthening, and ankle mobility exercises.
-In addition, proper cueing at the level of the foot is important to keep your ankles and hips working properly while squatting.
+Knee valgus during squatting can be solved by working through various knee stabilization, hip strengthening, and ankle mobility exercises.
+In addition, you can fix your knees caving in during squats with proper cueing at the foot level is important to keep your ankles and hips working properly while squatting.

-Fixing your knee valgus is not a short-term timeline.
-You will need to work through each of the tips in this article over the course of 10-12 weeks in order to start seeing improvement.
-It may require a longer time-frame depending on how severe your knees cave to start.
+Fixing your knees caving in during squats is not a short-term timeline.
+You will need to work through each of the tips in this article over the course of 10-12 weeks to start seeing improvement.
+It may require a longer time frame, depending on how severe your knees cave to start.